-Certificates are valid for five years and require an annual renewal.
+Certificates for Version 1 of this standard are valid through July 31, 2027 and require annual renewal.
 Any changes to the product's chemical or material composition must be reported to Clean Production Action and may invalidate the certificate.

-After the first year of the certificate, the licensee must renew the Bronze, Bronze+ Silver, Silver+, Gold, or Gold+ certificate by 1) paying an annual renewal fee; 2) reporting any changes to a product's size or configuration (i.e., no new materials or chemicals were added or removed); and 3) signing a statement by the CEO or a senior manager that no changes (other than configuration or size) have been made to the product's chemical composition.
+After the first year of the certificate, and each subsequent year during the valid duration, the licensee must renew the certificate by: 1) paying an annual renewal fee; 2) reporting any product changes; and 3) signing a statement by the CEO or a senior manager that no changes have been made to the product's chemical composition.